courselabs/kubernetes/labs/services/README.md

 > In this course we'll deploy both LoadBalancers and NodePorts for all our sample apps so you can follow along with your cluster.

 <details>
-  <summary>Here's why some clusters don't support LoadBalancers</summary>
+  <summary>ℹ Here's why some clusters don't support LoadBalancers</summary>

 - LoadBalancer Services integrate with the platform they're running on to get a real IP address.
 In a managed Kubernetes service in the cloud you'll get a unique public IP address for every Service, integrated with a cloud load balancer to direct traffic to your nodes.
 In Docker Desktop the IP address will be `localhost`; in k3s it will be a local network address.